haskellfoundation/error-message-index/message-index/messages/GHCup-00160/index.md

 ```

 If the download fails, your curl/wget installation might be broken.
 On linux, make sure you've installed
-these from your package manager and not via [snap](https://snapcraft.io/) or similar.
-On Windows, make
+these from your package manager and not via [snap](https://snapcraft.io/), [Flatpak](https://flatpak.org/) or [AppImage](https://appimage.org/).
+GHCup does neither recommend nor support those tools.
-sure you use `curl.exe` and not `curl` (which is a cmdlet) when testing.
+On Windows, make sure you use `curl.exe` and not `curl` (which is a cmdlet) when testing.
 It should be pre-installed.

 If the download succeeds, but the error persists, try examining the file and verify that it's valid YAML: